alfinkel/solutions_notebook/vmware/iam_sso_vcd.md

-# IAM/vCD integration
+# IBM Cloud IAM/vCD integration

-If you've ever wondered what it takes to enable IBM Cloud IAM single sign on authorization for a VMware virtual Cloud Director organization then check out my [VMware vCD/IAM SSO integration CLI][vcd-iam-cli].
-This command line tool (`iamvcd`) performs the rudimentary functions associated with integrating IAM SSO and a vCD organization.
+If you've ever wondered what it takes to enable IBM Cloud IAM single sign on authorization for a VMware virtual Cloud Director organization then check out my [VMware vCD and IBM Cloud IAM SSO integration CLI][vcd-iam-cli].
+This command line tool (`iamvcd`) performs the rudimentary functions associated with integrating IBM Cloud IAM SSO and a vCD organization.

-However, `iamvcd` alone only serves as a _reference implementation_ for **some** of the [steps](#a-deeper-dive) involved in ensuring a consistent integration of IAM and a vCD organization.
+However, The `iamvcd` CLI alone only serves as a _reference implementation_ for **some** of the [steps](#a-deeper-dive) involved in ensuring a consistent integration of IAM and a vCD organization.

 ## A deeper dive...

-This section contains a detailed narrative for the integration of IAM with a vCD organization.
-Details behind `iamvcd` functionality are provided along with the individual steps taken by the tool to achieve an integration of IAM with a vCD organization.
-It is assumed that you already possess an IAM client ID and secret for your vCD organization.
+This section contains a detailed narrative for the integration of IBM Cloud IAM with a vCD organization.
+Details behind `iamvcd` functionality are provided along with the individual steps taken by the tool to achieve an integration of IBM Cloud IAM with a vCD organization.
+It is assumed that you already possess an IBM Cloud IAM client ID and secret for your vCD organization.
 Acquisition of a client ID and secret is not covered here.

-Integration of IAM with a vCD organization consists of two main parts.
+Integration of IBM Cloud IAM with a vCD organization consists of two main parts.
 Those parts can be further broken down into several sub-components.
 See below:

 - [Enablement of IAM OAuth](#iam-oauth-enablement) access in a vCD for a given vCD organization.